Jono Dorr: Career

 Motivated by his parents' ultimatum to either be successful in music or get a non-entertainment related job, Dorr started out by composing and recording cues for reality television shows.
 This allowed him to support himself while also fine-tuning his production and songwriting skills.
 In 2018, Dorr co-produced and co-wrote Hayley Kiyoko's breakout album, Expectations, which reached the Top 20 Album charts in the US, Canada, and Australia.
 In 2019 Dorr became a solo artist releasing four original songs that featured his production and songwriting along with his vocals.

-Unexamined Life Pt.
-I

-On August 12, 2020, Dorr released his first 6 track EP titled Unexamined Life Pt.
-1. The Ep's title was inspired by the famous Socrates quote, “The unexamined life is not worth living.”
-Dorr told New Music Weekly that the album was about “choosing pain over ignorance, freedom over obedience, and purpose over greed.”
-The release was met with positive reviews, being referred to as “an eclectic piece of work that is equal parts haunting, delicate, and devastating,” by popular music blog Imperfect Fifth.
-The Ep was preceded by three singles.
-The first single, “High Tide” was released on February 20, 2020 along with a music video.
-The second single, “Wanna Stay,” was released on April 23, 2020.
-“Quiet Footsteps,” the EP's third single was released on June 25, 2020 and is described as the essence of a pop ballad while carrying the spirit of the blues and a therapeutic purging of sad thoughts by Ray Sang at UK music blog, IndustryMe.
-The fourth single, “Deep End,” was released after the EP on October 7, 2020 and featured inspiration from folk music with a sound compared to Bon Iver.

 Influences

 Dorr's modern pop/R&B sound draws upon his varying musical inspirations.
 He has specifically cited the raw, jarring quality of the blues along with the communal efforts of motown music as his biggest inspirations.
 His combination of genres has created a sound that has been described as, “cerebral and grounded, a stunning contrast of darkness and light.”
 Dorr has been compared to such artists as The Weeknd and Bon Iver.